solaspiro/1.19-mods-sodium/README.md

 We strongly recommend you use multimc launcher https://multimc.org/ instead of the default one.

+if you have any trouble with these mods etc please let us no and we will help as soon as possible.

 How to download click on the click on green button and then download zip put the .jars in your mod folder done if you don't have a mod folder make one. alternatively you could do it through a terminal Linux FTW